getludic/ludic/docs/web-framework.md

     return await show_person(person.id), 202
 ```

-### Component Based
+### Component-Based

-While it is possible to use function based handlers everywhere, in case of HTMX based web applications, we want to also create a lot of endpoints rendering only single form element, table, and so on.
+While it is possible to use function-based handlers everywhere, in the case of HTMX-based web applications, we want to also create a lot of endpoints rendering only sole form elements, tables, and so on.
 We don't need to always return the whole HTML document in `<html>` tag.
-We could use function based handlers for that, however, it is often better to think of endpoints as just another components.
+We could use function-based handlers for that, however, it is often better to think of endpoints as just another components.

-Component based endpoints can only have one generic argument which is the type of attributes.
+Component-based endpoints can only have one generic argument which is the type of attributes.
 They cannot have children.

-Here is an example where we create two component based endpoints:
+Here is an example where we create two component-based endpoints:

 ```python
 from ludic.web import Endpoint